tom-nightingale/eye-guide-mc/wp-content/plugins/wp-nested-pages/readme.txt

 9. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 3.1.18 =
+* Fixes issue where some custom blocks were not duplicating when cloning a post.

+= 3.1.17 =
+* Adds background saving of post status selection (Selecting "Published" in the post status filter will now persist on page reload)
+* Fixes bugs in admin customization related to addition of menu items added by other plugins
+* Security Update (Thanks to Chloe Chamberland at Wordfence for reporting)

 = 3.1.16 =
 * Includes security updates.
 Thanks to Ram Gall at Wordfence for reporting